 What is Necrotizing Enterocolitis (NEC)?

-Necrotizing enterocolitis is a rare but extremely serious medical condition seen almost exclusively in premature infants that are characterized by necrosis (tissue death) in the bowels.
+Necrotizing enterocolitis is a rare but extremely serious medical condition seen almost exclusively in premature infants that is characterized by necrosis (tissue death) in the bowels.
 The inner lining of the intestines contains millions of normally harmless bacteria called the ‘normal flora’ that are part of the digestive process.
 In NEC, however, the bacteria begin to attack the intestinal wall.

 Eventually, a hole can form through the bowel wall (a perforation), spilling its contents into the abdominal cavity.
 Bowel perforation is a medical emergency that requires immediate surgery and has a high mortality rate.